 Fees Earned or All Other

 Paid in Cash Option Awards(1) Compensation Total

 Name (\$) Stock Awards (\$) (\$) (\$) (\$)

 Sol J. Barer, Ph.D. - 5,655,000(2) 4,783,659 - 10,438,659

-Paul Stuka - = 111,344 - 111,344
+Paul Stuka - - 111,344 - 111,344

 Eyal Weinstein - - 27,836 - 27,836

 - The amounts in this column reflect the dollar amounts recognized for financial statement reporting purposes with respect to the year ended December 31, 2010, in accordance with FASB ASC Topic 718.
 Fair value is based on the Black-Scholes option pricing model using the fair value of the underlying shares at the measurement date.
-For additional discussion of the valuation assumptions used in determining stock-based compensation and the grant date fair value for stock options, see "Management's Discussion and Analysis of Financial Condition and Results of Operation-Critical Accounting Policies-Share-based compensation" and Note 2- "Significant Accounting Policies" and Note 10-"Equity (Capital Deficiency)-Share Based Compensation" of the Notes to the Consolidated Financial Statements included herein. - On November 16, 2011, in connection with his appointment as chairman of our board of directors, we issued Dr. Barer 2,900,000 shares of our common stock, all of which were immediately vested.
+For additional discussion of the valuation assumptions used in determining stock-based compensation and the grant date fair value for stock options, see "Management's Discussion and Analysis of Financial Condition and Results of Operation Critical Accounting Policies-Share-Based Compensation" and Note 2-"Significant Accounting Policies" and Note 11-"Share-Based Compensation" of the Notes to the Consolidated Financial Statements for Two Years Ended December 31, 2010 and Note 7-Fair Value Measurement" of the Notes to the Condensed Consolidated Financial Statements for the Nine months ended September 30, 2011 included herein. - On November 16, 2011, in connection with his appointment as chairman of our board of directors, we issued Dr. Barer 2,900,000 shares of our common stock, all of which were immediately vested.
 The fair market value was \$1.95 per share.